A review of the literature on shoulder dystocia reveals the following:

 c.
 The economic costs of such interventions

-3. Although there are various techniques for resolving shoulder dystocias when they occur, these will not totally eliminate the incidence of brachial plexus and other birth injuries.
+3. Although there are various techniques for resolving shoulder dystocias, these will not totally eliminate the incidence of brachial plexus palsies and other birth injuries.

-4. Brachial plexus injuries are often caused by factors not related to delery.
+4. Brachial plexus injuries may be caused by multiple factors related to the physiology of labor and delivery.